-Admission procedures
+Admission Procedures

-This program has a maximum capacity of 21 places.
-Selections for the MPH program will be made by TUMS selection committee.
+This program has a maximum capacity of 21 available seats.
+Selections for the I.M.P.H. program will be made by TUMS Admission Committee.
 They will review applications and select the most competent applicants.
 The acceptance letters will be sent to the successful applicants by TUMS.

-TUMS will also send detailed information on visa, travel and accommodation arrangements in I.R.
-Of Iran.
+TUMS will also send detailed information on visa, travel and accommodation arrangements in Iran.